We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - sugary drinks, such as soda, juice, and sweetened beverages

-- very starchy foods, such as white potatoes and white rice
+- very starchy foods, such as white pasta and white rice

-If you’re unsure, ask your doctor about foods you typically eat.
+If you’re unsure, ask your healthcare provider about foods you typically eat.
 They can help you identify what to avoid and give you alternatives that will keep you satisfied.

 - you can bleed more

-- the baby may have a hard time keeping their blood sugar stable and breathing after birth
+- the baby may have a hard time keeping their blood sugar stable after birth

 Gestational diabetes also increases your risk of high blood pressure during pregnancy.

 - Exercise regularly.
-Aim for at least 30 minutes of exercise five days a week.
-Don’t be afraid to incorporate a wide range of activity while you are pregnant, just remember to speak to your doctor before starting any new exercises.
-Regular exercise will also help keep your blood sugar levels stable.
+Aim for at least 30 minutes of exercise 5 days a week.
+Don’t be afraid to incorporate a wide range of activity, both for your health and for enjoyment.
+Just remember to speak to your doctor before starting any new exercises (in case you get the urge to start parkour!).

-- See your doctor as often as they recommend.
+- See your doctor as often as they recommend — they want you healthy.